welch16/EBNA_Analysis/notes/05_EBV_association.md

 probability distributions of the first set could be generated as a sample from the probability distribution of the second set.

-Note: This analysis doesn't consider any spatial information about the peak sets.

 ## Conditional on Dnase